felttl/Mazer/README.md

 </h6>

-run file with sh preset with settings (be carefull you can only compile with all parameters with the file that include all things we need)
+run file with sh presets with settings (be carefull you can only compile with all parameters with the file that include all things we need)

-> on windows (with WSL) or Linux directly th efile content bellow(latest version)
+> on windows (with WSL) or Linux directly the file content bellow(latest version)

 ```sh
 sci() {